 For example, you may not have known:

-In the spirit of exploring Omaha's black history, send your answers to the following quiz to Jackie Hankins by 5 p.m.
-Feb.
-12, and be entered in a drawing for prizes donated by Munroe-Meyer Institute, the UNMC Department of Human Resources and the UNMC Bookstore.
+In the spirit of exploring Omaha's black history, send your answers to the following quiz to the events team by 5 p.m.
+CT on Feb.
+15 and be entered in a drawing for prizes donated by Munroe-Meyer Institute, the UNMC Department of Human Resources, the UNMC Bookstore and the Office of Student Life Inclusivity and Diversity.
 Five people will be chosen at random from among those who answer all questions correctly.

-6. Who was the first African-American faculty member at the University of Nebraska at Omaha?
+3. Who was the first African-American physician in Omaha?